 Where to find an N95 or high-filtration mask for Biden's 100-day challenge

-The Biden administration has issued a 100-day mask mandate requiring individuals to wear masks on federal property.
+The Biden administration has issued a mask mandate requiring individuals to wear masks on federal property, and he's encouraging all Americans to wear them in public for 100 days.
 Face coverings are also required on planes, trains, buses and at airports, renewing questions about which kinds of masks provide the best protection against COVID-19, as well as where to find them.

 The goal of the "100 Days Masking Challenge" is to curb the rapid spread of the coronavirus, which has already claimed the lives of more than 400,000 Americans.
 Indeed, a study published on January 19 in the Lancet Digital Health journal Studies found that increasing mask-wearing across the U.S. by just 10% would significantly curb the transmission of the coronavirus.